angular/angular/aio/content/guide/structural-directives.md

 You'll learn in this guide that the [asterisk (*) is a convenience notation](guide/structural-directives#asterisk) and the string is a [_microsyntax_](guide/structural-directives#microsyntax) rather than the usual [template expression](guide/template-syntax#template-expressions).
-Angular desugars this notation into a marked-up `<template>` that surrounds the host element and its descendents.
+Angular desugars this notation into a marked-up `<ng-template>` that surrounds the host element and its descendents.
 Each structural directive does something different with that template.